onecommons/unfurl/docs/get-started-step-by-step.rst

 5. Deploy local instances, like supervisord

 6. Declare shared and default resources.
-For example, if several project will use a pre-existing Kubernetes cluster, you could add an template that models it here.
+For example, if several project will use a pre-existing Kubernetes cluster, you could add a template that models it here.
 You can use the `default directive` to indicate that template should only be used if it wasn't already declared in the main project.

 `~/.unfurl_home/ensemble.yaml` contains a template (`asdfBootstrap`) that will install local versions of the tools Unfurl's `configurators` need (eg. asdf, Terraform, gcloud, and Helm)